Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Optimization:

-Some operators may choose to implement DNS-over-TLS using a TLS proxy (e.g.
+Some operators may choose to implement DoT using a TLS proxy (e.g.
 [@nginx], [@haproxy], or
 [@stunnel]) in front of
 a DNS nameserver because of proven robustness and capacity when handling large